 On August 1, 2016, we acquired loans with a fair value of \$460.8 million in the ColoEast acquisition, all of which are included in the Banking segment.
 This fair value included a purchase discount of \$12.0 million from the acquisition date unpaid principal balance of the ColoEast loans.
 This purchase discount incorporated expected credit exposure associated with the acquired loans and as a result, the acquired ColoEast loan portfolio had limited impact on the provision for loan losses for the year ended December 31, 2016.
 Our provision for loan losses was \$6.2 million for the year ended December 31, 2016 compared with \$3.2 million for the year ended December 31, 2015.
 As outstanding loan balances fluctuate period over period, the associated provision for loan losses typically increases or decreases accordingly.
 In addition, the product types associated with fluctuations within the loan portfolio also contribute to the allowance allocation, as different loan products require different levels of ALLL based upon their credit risk characteristics.
 Finally, loan loss valuation allowances and charge-offs are recorded on specific at-risk balances, typically consisting of impaired loans.
 The increase in the provision for loan losses in the year ended December 31, 2016 was primarily due to an increase in recorded net specific reserves and net charge-offs during 2016.
-We recorded net specific reserves of \$1.7 million and net charge-offs of \$3.1 million at our Banking segment during the year ended December 31, 2016 compared to net specific reserves of \$0.5 million and net charge-offs of \$0.3 million recorded during the year ended December 31, 2016 compared to net specific reserves of \$0.5 million and net charge-offs of \$0.3 million acquired ColoEast portfolio, increased \$277.7 million from December 31, 2016 outstanding loans in our Banking segment, excluding the \$460.8 million acquired ColoEast portfolio, from December 31, 2015.
-During the year ended December 31, 2015, outstanding loans in our Banking segment increased \$3
+We recorded net specific reserves of \$1.7 million and net charge-offs of \$3.1 million at our Banking segment during the year ended December 31, 2016 compared to net specific reserves of \$0.5 million and net charge-offs of \$0.3 million recorded during the year ended December 31, 2015.
+These increases were offset in part by lower levels of organic loan growth recorded during the year ended December 31, 2016 compared to the year ended December 31, 2016 outstanding loans in our Banking segment, excluding the \$460.8 million acquired ColoEast portfolio, increased \$277.7 million from December 31, 2015.
+During the year ended December 31, 2015, outstanding loans in our Banking segment increased \$387.6 million from December 31, 2014.
+The lower increase in outstanding balances within the year ended December 31, 2016 contributes to a lower provision for loan losses compared to the year ended December 31, 2015.